-Olivia Shadduck ’15 was originally drawn to DelVal because of a strong animal science program and the College’s hands-on approach to learning.
+Olivia Shadduck ’15 was originally drawn to DelVal because of a strong animal science program and the University’s hands-on approach to learning.

 “DelVal gave me the opportunity to learn all about animal procedures and then to go and test it out on the farm,” she said.

 The hands-on approach offers students an extra level of learning, beyond the textbook.